TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 	-	`1` for update events
 	-	`2` for delete events

-	In case the input data is following a different convention for event types, then it must be transformed to match the above mentioned format.
+	In case the input data is following a different convention for event types, then it must be transformed to match the above-mentioned format.

     !!!Note
-    	Records which have `_eventType` value other than the above mentioned ones are skipped.
+    	Records which have `_eventType` value other than the above-mentioned ones are skipped.

 *	The target SnappyData table must have key columns defined for a column table or primary key defined for a row table.

+!!!Important
-If the `_eventType` column is not provided as part of source dataframe, then the following is observed:

-- In a target table with key columns/primary key defined, the **_ put into** operation is applied to all events.
-- In a target table without key columns/primary key defined, the **insert** operation is applied to all the events.
+	If the `_eventType` column is not provided as part of source dataframe, then the following is observed:</br> -	In a target table with key columns/primary key defined, the **put into** operation is applied to all events.</br> -	In a target table without key columns/primary key defined, the **insert** operation is applied to all the events.

-### Event ordering
+### Event Processing Order

 **SnappyData Sink** performs the operations on a streaming batch in the following order with **each partition**:

   - All delete events (deletes relevant records from target table) are processed.
-  - All insert events (inserts relevant records into target table) are processed
+  - All insert events (inserts relevant records into the target table) are processed
   - All update events (applies **put into** operation) are processed.

-#### Note
+<a id= conflationpro> </a>
+By default, the current ordering semantics only ensures consistency when incoming events in a batch are for unique keys.
+For instance, an **Insert(k1)** followed by a **Delete(k1)** results in **k1** showing up in the target table.
+For such cases, you should enable the conflation by setting the `conflation` property to `true`.
+When conflation is enabled, the default sink conflates multiple records with the same key column values and processes only the last record with that key.

+For instance, when a batch contains **Insert(k1)** event followed by a **Delete(k1)** event, then the default sink will conflate these two events into a single event by selecting the latest event which is** Delete(k1) **.

+!!!Important
+	Processing **Delete(k1)** without processing **Insert(k1)** does not result in a failure as Delete events are ignored, if corresponding records do not exist in the target table.

+!!!Note
-It is important to note that this above ordering is done within each partition indepedent of others.
-This typically means that the input DataFrame should be partitioned on the key.
-So, all change records on the same key is processed by a single partition (task).
-If the input source is Kafka, it is advised to maintain this ordering within Kafka and avoiding the shuffle within your Spark app.
+	It is important to note that the ordering is done within each partition that is independent of others.
+This implies that the input DataFrame should be partitioned on the key.
+So, all change records on the same key are processed by a single partition (task). </br>If the input source is Kafka, it is advised to maintain this ordering within Kafka and avoiding the shuffle within your Spark app.

-To override the default behavior, client codes should implement `SnappySinkCallback` trait and pass the fully qualified name of the implementing class against `sinkCallback` option while defining stream query.

-#### Limitation
-The current ordering semantics only ensures consistency when incoming events in a batch are for unique keys.
-So, for instance, a Insert(k1) followed by a Delete(k1) will result in k1 showing up in the target table.
-For such cases, you should use the `SnappySinkCallback` to override this behavior.
-We will continue to evolve our semantics to preserve arrival order in the future.